tahamitofique/tahamitofique/README.md

 - 👋 Hi, I’m @tahamitofique

-An experienced Data Scientist with 1.5 years of experience solving challenging problems with analysis and analytical-oriented solutions in the technology, auditing, consulting, and research industries.
+An experienced Data Scientist solving challenging problems with analysis and analytical-oriented solutions in the technology, auditing, consulting, and research industries.

 As a student of Computer Science, I was deeply involved in object-oriented programming and software engineering, which has led me to my current work on data mining, regression analysis, predictive models, data analytics, and data visualization.